Search

 • During Round 2, which is generally a smaller round allocating the remaining available HTCs for the year.

 4% HTCs with Tax-Exempt Volume-Limited Bonds are available year-round.
-Minnesota Housing is currently accepting pre-applications and full applications for an award of 2023 4% Only HTCs (42M) for projects anticipated to be financed with tax-exempt volume limited bonding authority from Minnesota Management and Budget (MMB) Learn more about the 4% Housing Tax Credit (4% Only) program.
+Minnesota Housing is currently accepting pre-applications for an award of 2024 4% HTCs (4% Only) for projects anticipated to be financed with tax-exempt volume limited bonding authority from Minnesota Management and Budget (MMB).
+Full applications will be accepted beginning Tuesday, January 9, 2024.
+Learn more about the 4% Housing Tax Credit (4% Only) program.

-Applicants for HTCs must apply using our Multifamily Customer Portal.
-Resources and relevant documents are listed below and on the 2023 Multifamily Consolidated RFP/HTC Funding Rounds webpage.
-To receive notification of application updates and reminder via email, sign up to receive our eNews publications.
+Applicants for HTCs must apply using the Multifamily Customer Portal.
+Resources and relevant documents are listed below and on the Multifamily Consolidated RFP/HTC Funding Rounds webpage.
+To receive notification of application updates and reminders via email, sign up to receive our eNews publications.

 HTC Application Reference Materials